Input-tailored system-theoretic model order reduction for quadratic-bilinear systems: Variational expansion w.r.t. multidimensionally para me trized initial conditions

 \section{Variational expansion w.r.t. multidimensionally para\-me\-trized initial conditions}

-This appendix deals with the generalization of the variational expansion in Theorem~\ref{theor:Pxu_quadratic}.
-Instead of just dealing with $\alpha$-dependent initial conditions $\veccj{w}(0;\alpha) = \alpha \veccj{b}$ as in the main part of this paper, initial conditions parametrized in a multidimensional linear space spanned by the column span of a matrix $\tensorcj{B}_0 \in \mathbb{R}^{M,K}$ can be regarded.
+In Theorem~\ref{theor:Pxu_quadratic} the variational expansions have been introduced for $\alpha$-dependent initial conditions where $\alpha\in \mathbb{R}$ is a scalar.
+This result is generalized to a parametrization of the initial conditions in a multidimensional linear space spanned by the column span of a matrix $\tensorcj{B}_0 \in \mathbb{R}^{M,K}$ in this appendix.

 We consider the $\vecbj{r}$-dependent dynamical system